jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

   - Multiple distributed Docker images for various languages/environments.
     - Python Docker image.
     - Alpine Docker image.
+- Can deploy onto any standard K8s cluster, without third party requirements or dependencies.
 - Autoscaler repeatedly runs.
 - Supports user logic, can triggered through a shell command, allows specification in any language/framework that supports being called through shell commands.
   - Supports HTTP requests from user logic.
-- If user logic specifies that the number of replicas should change, scaling should occur and the number of pods should be adjusted.
+- If user logic specifies that the number of replicas should change, scaling should be requested and the number of pods should be adjusted.
-- \>= 70% Unit test coverage.
 - Can be deployed with K8s YAML.
 - K8s Custom Resource specifiying the Custom Pod Autoscaler to allow for simpler and easier deployment/configuration.
-- Syntax validation for Custom Pod Autoscaler K8s YAML.
 - Deploying the K8s Custom Resource should provision all required K8s resources for the autoscaler.
 - Can deliver configuration options through K8s YAML.